dimitri-nicolo/calico/compliance/overview.md

 ---
-title: Configure compliance reports
+title: Schedule and run compliance reports
-description: Get the reports you need for regulatory compliance on Kubernetes workloads and environments.
+description: Get the reports for regulatory compliance on Kubernetes workloads and environments.
-canonical_url: '/compliance/compliance-reports/overview'
+canonical_url: '/compliance/overview'
 ---

 ### Big picture

-Assess Kubernetes workloads and environments for regulatory compliance to enforce controls, and generate audit and evidence data -- so you can prove compliance for these highly dynamic and ephemeral workloads.
+Schedule and run compliance reports to assess Kubernetes workloads and environments for regulatory compliance.

 ### Value

-{{ site.prodname }} provides compliance reports and a dashboard so you can easily assess Kubernetes workloads for regulatory compliance.

-Existing compliance tools that rely on periodic snapshots, do not provide accurate assessments of Kubernetes workloads against your compliance standards. {{ site.prodname }} compliance reports provide a complete inventory of regulated workloads, along with evidence of enforcement of network controls for these workloads.
+Existing compliance tools that rely on periodic snapshots, do not provide accurate assessments of Kubernetes workloads against your compliance standards. {{site.prodname}} compliance dashboard and reports provide a complete inventory of regulated workloads, along with evidence of enforcement of network controls for these workloads.
 Additionally, audit reports are available to see changes to any network security controls.
-These reports are essential tools for compliance managers to prove compliance for regulated workloads.

 ### Features

-This how-to guide uses the following {{ site.prodname }} features:
+This how-to guide uses the following {{site.prodname}} features:

-- Predefined **compliance reports** (Inventory, Network Access, Policy Audit) that are installed with {{ site.prodname }}
+- Predefined **compliance reports** (Inventory, Network Access, Policy Audit) that are installed with {{site.prodname}}
-- A **GlobalReport** resource to schedule periodic report generation, specify which nodes to include, and manually run reports
+- A **GlobalReport** resource to schedule reports, specify which nodes to include, and manually run reports
-- The **compliance dashboard** in {{ site.prodname }} Manager to view and export reports from Elasticsearch
+- The **compliance dashboard** in {{site.prodname}} Manager to view and export reports from Elasticsearch
-- Kubernetes RBAC to grant report view/manage permissions

 ### Concepts

 #### Compliance reports at a glance

-Compliance report are based on archived flow logs and audit logs for the following resources:
+Compliance report are based on archived flow logs and audit logs for all of your {{site.prodname}} resources, plus any audit logs you've configured for Kubernetes resources in the Kubernetes API server:

 - Pods
 - Host endpoints